 Baltimore - B-More Creative and Peaceful

-Baltimore is always a city full of pleasant surprises and she keeps unraveling herself in many beautiful forms, especially in her showcase of a multiplicity of arts and cultures that tells stories of history.
+Baltimore is always a city full of pleasant surprises and she keeps unravelling herself in many beautiful forms, especially in her showcase of a multiplicity of arts and cultures that tells stories of history.
 This city bustling with creative arts and culture often speaks volumes of the struggles and resilience of the people, and of hope and intercultural connectedness.

-In this beautiful city of creative people,her creative arts and culture, is her palpable vibrancy of people.
-The city's rising architecture, is also a promenade of Baltimore's beauty, and a more evocative place that depicts Baltimore at her best.
+In this beautiful city of creative people, her creative arts and culture is her palpable vibrancy of people.
+The city's rising architecture is also a promenade of Baltimore's beauty, and a more evocative place that depicts Baltimore at her best.

 Around the Inner Harbor is the city's rising architecture, is also a promenade of Baltimore's beauty, and a more evocative place that depicts Baltimore at her best.

-However, this violence that punctuates in other parts of Baltimore will hopefully show diminishing signs and give way to peace so that the engaging arts work and beauty becomes even more visible and not hushed by any forms of violence.
+However, this violence that punctuates in other parts of Baltimore will hopefully show diminishing signs and give way to peace so that the engaging art work and beauty becomes even more visible and not hushed by any forms of violence.

 Baltimore street arts on walls, such as paintings, murals, graffiti provide space for visual artistic freedom, and all speak eloquently of love, hope, peace, non-violence, struggles, resilience, and courage.
-Some of the arts that I saw also poignantly portrayed high and in dept look at the psychic toll of poverty.
+Some of the arts that I saw also poignantly portrayed high and in-dept look at the psychic toll of poverty.
 These arts seem to seek answers for the enforcement of Baltimore's invisible boundaries and socio-economic wall heights that infects an entire city.